 China started playing on a club named "July 14" in Passo Fundo and then went to Chapecoense.
 With Grêmio, he was part of the team that won the titles of the Campeonato Gaúcho (1980), Brazilian Championship (1981), Copa Libertadores (1983) and Club World Cup (1983).
 He also played Vasco da Gama , Noroeste, Beira-Mar, Leixões and Passo Fundo.
 He was capped 5 times.

 CM: Gessy Lima (Brazil)

 Gessy Lima began his career with Uruguaiana.
 Grêmio brought him in 1955, and turned him into a midfielder.
 He won eleven titles with the club between 1956 and 1962.
 He also played for Portuguesa.
 He never gave any interview in his career.
-He played 4 times for Brazil during the 1960 Pan-American Games.
+At the international level, he played 4 times for Brazil during the 1960 Pan-American Games.

-Milton spent his entire career with Greimo.
+Milton Kuelle was better known as Formiguinha.
+He was an one club player for Gremio.
+He spent his entire career with them.
 He was known for all round abilities.
 He won the Campeonato Gaúcho: 1956 to 1960, 1962 to 1965.
 He was capped 6 times for Brazil.
-He attended the 1956 Pan-American Games as an unused sub, but played a greatest role in 1960, where he scored the winning goal against Argentina.
+He attended the 1956 Pan-American Games as an unused sub, but played a greater role in 1960, where he scored the winning goal against Argentina.
 After retirement, he became a dentist.

 Tarciso is Gremio's all-time appearance leader and the second highest goal scorer.
 He won the Copa Libertadores and Intercontinental Cup in 1983.
 With the emerge of Renato Gaúcho, he was sold to Goiás.
 Later, he played for Club Cerro Porteño in Paraguay.
 He was capped twice in 1979, playing against France and Paraguay.